Arab–Israeli normalization: Gaza war (2023–present)

 The Gaza war has a significant impact on diplomatic efforts.
 On 14 October 2023, Saudi Arabia suspended talks on the possible normalization of relations with Israel.
-The Gaza war made talks for normalization unpopular with the Arab street, forcing Arab governments to scramble to keep back channels with Israel open.
+The Gaza war made talks for normalization unpopular with the Arab youth, forcing Arab governments to scramble to keep back channels with Israel open.
 On 8 November, Saudi Investment Minister Khalid Al-Falih said that normalization talks were contingent on the Palestinian issue.

 In October 2023, during the Gaza war, King Abdullah condemned Israel's blockade of the Gaza Strip and the "collective punishment" of Palestinians in Gaza.
 On 1 November 2023, Jordan recalled its ambassador to Israel, accusing the country of creating an “unprecedented humanitarian catastrophe” and “killing innocent people in Gaza”.
 Jordan also declared that Israel's ambassador, who had departed Amman following Hamas' attack, would not be permitted to return.

 In August 2025, Israeli Finance Minister Bezalel Smotrich announced plans to build a settlement that would divide the West Bank and disconnect it from East Jerusalem, undermining efforts for the establishment of a Palestinian state.
 Smotrich also declared that maps were also being drawn up to annex the West Bank.
 On 3 September 2025, the UAE warned Israel that annexation of the West Bank would constitute a "red line" that would severely undermine the normalization agreement between Israel and the UAE.